South Australian Consolidated Acts

 "defensible"—a defendant's conduct is to be regarded as defensible in proceedings under this Part if, on the trial of the offence to which the proceedings relate, a defence might be found to exist;

-"intoxication" means a temporary disorder, abnormality or impairment of the mind that results from the consumption or administration of intoxicants and will pass on metabolism or elimination of intoxicants from the body;
+"intoxication" means a temporary disorder, abnormality or impairment of the mind that results from the consumption or administration of a drug;

 "judge" includes magistrate;